itsmethahseer/Cancer_Prediction/README.md

 ## Project Structure

-- `lung_cancer_prediction_project`: The main Django project directory.
+- `Cancer_Prediction`: The main FastApi project directory.

-- `lung_cancer_prediction_app`: The Django app containing the web application's views, templates, and URL configurations.
-  - `models.py`: Defines the data model for input data.
+  - `main.py`: Defines the fastapi main functions
-  - `views.py`: Contains the prediction function and view handling logic.
   - `templates`: Directory containing the HTML templates for rendering the web pages.
-  - `urls.py`: Defines the URL patterns for the web application.
 - `cancer_model.pkl`: The trained machine learning model used for prediction.

 ## Data Preprocessing